 Following a “Stakeholder Meeting on Cancer Drug Access and Harmonized Treatment Guidelines,” the Nigerian Minister of Health, Professor Isaac Adewole, and BVGH invited CEOs of leading pharmaceutical companies to submit proposals to make critical cancer drugs available in Nigeria.
 Twenty-four drugs targeting five prioritized cancers – breast, cervical, colorectal, liver, and prostate – are included.
-BVGH and the Ministry plan to execute agreements before the end of this year and treat the first patients in early 2019.
+BVGH and the Ministry plan to execute agreements and treat the first patients in early 2019.

 Learn more about the access program.

 Six MSD* scientists participating in the MSD Fellowship for Global Health traveled to two AAI hospitals to volunteer for BVGH and build cancer clinical trial and diagnostic laboratory capacity.
 Throughout their fellowship, the fellows worked with physicians and hospital administrators at Moi Teaching and Referral Hospital in Kenya and the University Teaching Hospital of Kigali (CHUK) in Rwanda to transfer knowledge and skills to improve cancer patient care in the region.

 Learn more about the MSD Fellowship for Global Health.

 *MSD is a trademark of Merck & Co., Inc., Kenilworth, NJ, USA.